EnTimeMent/MiMT/README.md

 # Requirements
 The MiMT architecture code is based on Python and Tensorflow.

 The network requires time-continuous 3D joint positions for five main body parts, head, left and right upper and lower limbs, together with the 3D positions for the spine region.
-The code can easily be modified to use fewer or more divisions of the body.
+For example, the left upper limb region input (one of the 5 inputs into the network) is a concatenation of the 3D positions of the lower arm, upper arm, left shoulder, top spine, mid spine, and bottom spine joints to make a `b x seqlen x 6 x 3` input, where `b` is the batch size of the input and `seqlen` is the number of timesteps in the input.
+The code can easily be modified to use fewer or more regions of the body and/or fewer or more joints within each region.